SLH News - 76ers Logo

 For nearly 75 years and numerous logo revisions, from classic American symbols to contemporary designs, the City of Brotherly Love now boasts an iconic representation in basketball.
 This is mainly due to the enduring legacy of Benjamin Franklin, whose influence has been immortalized in the hearts and minds of millions of dedicated Sixers fans worldwide.

-As long as the game is played just a few blocks from the Liberty Bell in Center City Philly, the ringing of hearts and beats of passionate supporters will continue to signify the generations of pride for the hometown heroes, the Sixers.
+As long as the game is played just a few blocks from the Liberty Bell in Center City, Philadelphia, the ringing of hearts and the beats of passionate supporters will continue to signify the generations of pride for the hometown heroes, the Sixers.